PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 tests passed, and targeted static checks passed.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That sequence is now implemented in `passes/sinet_terminal_layout_recovery_orchestration.py` with a frozen ModelIR/layout context, one explicit pre-add/resize callback, three stable IDs, and direct imports of both outer owners.
+The historical helper remains a four- line delegate, its two top-level boundaries are unchanged, and the identical nested callback preserves the former four total pre-add/resize executions.
+The 470-test related orchestration/owner/architecture set, 32 core smoke tests,
+and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, runtime order, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.